digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   ``[-]?([1-9]\d*|0).\d*``

-  with the addition constrains that it contains at most 38 digits (ignoring possibly leading ``0``).
-The deserialization process will use the number of digits on the right of the dot as scale when converting the message to numeric literals.
+  with the addition constrains that it contains at most 38 digits (ignoring a possibly leading ``0``).
+The deserialization process will use the number of digits on the right of the decimal dot as scale when converting the message to numeric literals.
 The deserialization process will reject any non-compliant program.

-- Decimal types, literals and builtins cannot be refer directly.
-In other words ``decimal`` fields in ``PrimLit`` and ``PrimType`` messages must remain unset and ``BuiltinFunction`` containing ``DECIMAL`` in their name are forbiddens.
+- Decimal types, literals and builtins cannot be referred directly.
+  In other words ``decimal`` fields in ``PrimLit`` and ``PrimType`` messages must remain unset and Decimal ``BuiltinFunction`` (those containing ``DECIMAL`` in their name are forbidden).
 The deserialization process will reject any DAML-LF 1.dev (or latter) that does not comply those restrictions.

 ..
 Local Variables:
 .. eval: (flyspell-mode 1)